itsdanni/PolyChat/README.md

 ### Running the app

-* `npm start` or `yarn start`
+* `npm start-dev` or `yarn start-dev`

-The `start` command will run both the `webpack` process (in watch mode) to build you client-side javascript files, and the Node process for your server with `nodemon`.
+The `start-dev` command will run both the `webpack` process (in watch mode) to build you client-side javascript files, and the Node process for your server with `nodemon`.

-Once the `start` has been fired, go to `localhost:8080` in your browser of choice to use the app.
+Once the `start-dev` has been fired, go to `localhost:8080` in your browser of choice to use the app.